aws/aws-database-encryption-sdk-dynamodb/specification/changes/2024-02-29-encryption-context/change.md

 contains an additional field : the full encryption context.

-Similarly, the Parsed Header returned from Item Encryptor operations now contains two additional fields : the full encryption context used for encryption, and the value map that would be passed to the Branch Key Selector.
+Similarly, the Parsed Header returned from Item Encryptor operations now contains two additional fields : the full encryption context, and the value map that would be passed to the Branch Key Selector.

 ## Implementation Changes